DenTelezhkin/Ariadne/README.md

 ## Dependency injection

 Different applications can have completely different architectures and requirements.
-To see examples of simple dependency injection and more advanced dependency injection with dependency containers like [Dip][dip], head to [Dependency injection examples](Guides/Dependency-injection.md) guide.
+To see examples of simple dependency injection see [SwiftGen integration](Guides/SwiftGen-integration.md) and for more advanced dependency injection with dependency containers like [Dip][dip], head to [Advanced dependency injection examples](Guides/Advanced-dependency-injection.md) guide.

 ## Example project